 Kyambura Gorge is perched in the eastern part of Queen Elizabeth National Park.
 Kyambura Gorge is given a nickname called ‘the valley of the apes.
 Kyambura Gorge is the product of centuries of erosion caused by the Kyambura River.
 A dense forest covers the gorge sides, which is a prime habitat for chimpanzees.
 Trackers at Kyambura Gorge are always accompanied by an experienced Ugandan Wildlife Authority park ranger guide who leads you into this secret forest, where most travelers feel like they have entered another world.

 Kyambura Gorge protects only 17 chimpanzees in the gorge, and the chances of travelers seeing chimpanzees are about 60%.
 The sights and sounds within Kyambura Gorge Forest generate suspense, which is so rewarding.
 Chimpanzee tracking permits for Kyambura Gorge can be booked directly with the Uganda Wildlife Authority or a tour operator in Uganda.

 Chimpanzee tracking at Kyambura Gorge is usually combined with an existing safari at Queen Elizabeth National Park.
-The park offers excellent bio-diversity, such as unlimited game drives, boat cruises, tree-climbing lions tracking in the ishasha sector of the park and in the western corner of Uganda, there is Semliki valley offering a small population of chimpanzees as well.
+The park offers excellent bio-diversity, such as unlimited game drives, boat cruises, and tree-climbing lion tracking in the Isasha sector of the park, and in the western corner of Uganda, there is Semliki Valley, which offers a small population of chimpanzees as well.